Daniel-Chin/Python_Lib/my_style_guide.md

 Later bullet points take precedence:
 - [PEP 8](https://peps.python.org/pep-0008/).
+  - Notably, use the trailing commas in multi-line entries including function args (both def and call).
 - Write what meta-programming would have produced.
 - Vertical alignment is desirable.
 - Function names are mixedCase.